Getting Started

 pre-start script

-main process terminates or is killed, as with script and
+main process, as with script

-post-start script any command that fails will terminate the script
+any command that fails will

 post-stop script

-end script
+post-start script

 start on and stop on